mitalipatle/Exploratory-Data-Analysis-of-Restaurant-data-in-excel/README.md

 ## Scope:

 ##### 1).
 Data Cleaning and formatting.
 ##### 2).
-Administered functions like IFs, VLOOKUPS to projects information on restauarants,cuisines along with final sales by each restauarnts after discount.
+Administered functions like IFs, VLOOKUPS to projects information on restauarants,cuisines along with final sales by restauarnts after discount.
-##### 3).Utilisation of pivot tables to summarize information and answering to important questions through visualisation.
+##### 3).
+Utilisation of pivot tables to summarize information and answering to important questions through visualisation.

+## Data Used:
+The data used in the project is taken from kaggle which consists of two tables that carries information on restaurants and orders.
+The orders and restaurants dataset represents 500 rows, 10 columns and 20 rows,5 columns respectively.

+## Data cleaning and formatting:
+To make it simple to sort, filter, and format data, the orders dataset is first transformed into a table.
+The dataset was examined for the existence of blank cells and null values in order to clean it up.
+The columns were then given proper names, and any unnecessary columns were removed.
+The columns received the correct data formatting and had any duplicate values checked.